TV Globo Internacional: Sports

-Countries
+Carriage

 Americas

 In the Americas, in addition to the premium Globo Internacional channel, which is broadcast almost simultaneously with Brazilian programming and with original audio, the station has Pasiones from Hemisphere Media Group as the main partner in Latin America and the United States.
 Programming from the latter channel consists of soap operas from Globo dubbed in Spanish.

 Europe

-In November 2021, it was announced that TV Globo Internacional would stop broadcasting in all European countries, except Portugal, as of December 31.
-Viewers will follow Globo Internacional's programming through Globoplay.
+On 22 November 2021, it was announced that TV Globo Internacional would stop broadcasting in all European countries, except Portugal, from 31 December.
+Viewers will follow Globo Internacional's programming through Globoplay, whose international service is available in select Western European countries.
+At the time the decision was taken, misinformation emerged on TikTok due to a supposed crisis, which was denied by Globo.

+Africa

+TV Globo Internacional launched in August 2000 on the DStv platform catering audiences in South Africa, Angola and Mozambique.